Pijush Bandyopadhyay

 Pijush Bandyopadhyay is a Bangladeshi stage, television and film actor.
 He is a former managing director of Bangladesh Film Development Corporation (BFDC).
-Bandyopadhyay is also the CEO of the privately owned television channel Ekushey Television.
+Bandyopadhyay was also the former CEO of the privately owned television channel Ekushey Television.

 Career

 Bandyopadhyay started his acting career through the theatre troupe "Bahubachan".
 Later, he worked with "Natyachakra".
 In 1973, he, along with Nasiruddin Yousuff and Selim Al Deen, founded the troupe "Dhaka Theatre".

 Bandyopadhyay also directed stage plays including "Meenkanya", "Ekatturer Khudiram" and "Ekatturer Galpo".
 He acted in films Agami, "Ekatturer Jishu" and others.
 He played the main character in 'Agami', which was the first parallel movie in Bangladesh, as well as in the first TV serial of Bangladesh titled 'Shokal Shondha'.
 Some of his most memorable films are 'Bengali Beauty', 'Mrittika Maya', 'Guerilla' and 'Kittonkhola'.
 He also directed many stage plays including 'Meenkanya', 'Ekatturer Khudiram' and 'Ekatturer Galpo'.
 In 2007, he published a recitation album titled "Tui Razakar".

 Bandyopadhyay was a freedom-fighter at the Bangladesh Liberation War in 1971.